-Fly-tipper fined nearly £1,000 after waste found in Wilbury Hills
+Business owner must pay nearly £1,000 after fly-tipped waste found in Wilbury Hills

-A Bedfordshire man has been fined nearly £1,000 after admitting to fly-tipping a large amount of waste in Letchworth’s Wilbury Hills.
+A Bedfordshire man has been ordered to pay nearly £1,000 after illegally fly-tipped waste was found in Letchworth’s Wilbury Hills.

 Jamie Johnson of Hillfoot Road, Shillington, pleaded guilty to failing in his duty of care to dispose of waste appropriately.